LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

             On Unix-based systems: `/tmp/labinstance`.

-        All @lab token names and values will be included, as well as the following legacy items:
+        All @lab token names and values will be included:

         - Lab Instance ID